 602.2.1 Materials within plenums.
-Except as required by Sections 602.2.1.1 through 602.2.1.7, materials within plenums shall be noncombustible or shall be listed and labeled as having a flame spread index of not more than 25 and a smoke-developed index of not more than 50 when tested in accordance with ASTM E 84 or UL 723.
+Except as required by Sections 602.2.1.1 through 602.2.1.8, materials within plenums shall be noncombustible or shall be listed and labeled as having a flame spread index of not more than 25 and a smoke-developed index of not more than 50 when tested in accordance with ASTM E84 or UL 723.

-- 1. Rigid and flexible ducts and connectors shall conform to Section 603. - 2.
+- Rigid and flexible ducts and connectors shall conform to Section 603. - 2.
 Duct coverings, linings, tape and connectors shall conform to Sections 603 and 604. - 3.
-This section shall not apply to materials exposed within plenums in one- and two-family dwell-ings. - 4.
+This section shall not apply to materials exposed within plenums in one- and two-family dwellings. - 4.
 This section shall not apply to smoke detectors. - 5.
-Combustible materials fully enclosed within one of the following: - 5.1.
-Continuous noncombustible raceways or enclosures. - 5.2.
+Combustible materials fully enclosed within one of the following: - Continuous noncombustible raceways or enclosures. - 5.2.
 Approved gypsum board assemblies. - 5.3.
-Materials listed and labeled for installation within a plenum. - 6.
+Materials listed and labeled for installation within a plenum and listed for the application. - 6.
 Materials in Group H, Division 5 fabrication areas and the areas above and below the fabrication area that share a common air recirculation path with the fabrication area.

 602.2.1.1 Wiring.
-Combustible electrical wires and cables and optical fiber cables exposed within a plenum shall be listed as having a maximum peak optical density of 0.50 or less, an average optical density of 0.15 or less, and a maximum flame spread distance of 5 feet (1524 mm) or less when tested in accordance with NFPA 262 or shall be installed in metal raceways or metal sheathed cable.
-Combustible optical fiber and communication raceways exposed within a plenum shall be listed as having a maximum peak optical density of 0.5 or less, an average optical density of 0.15 or less, and a maximum flame spread distance of 5 feet (1524 mm) or less when tested in accordance with ANSI/UL 2024.
+Combustible electrical wires and cables and optical fiber cables exposed within a plenum shall be listed and labeled as having a peak optical density not greater than 0.50, an average optical density not greater than 0.15, and a flame spread distance not greater than 5 feet (1524 mm) when tested in accordance with NFPA 262, or shall be installed in metal raceways or metal sheathed cable.
+Combustible optical fiber and communication raceways exposed within a plenum shall be listed and labeled as having a peak optical density not greater than 0.5, an average optical density not greater than 0.15, and a flame spread distance not greater than 5 feet (1524 mm) when tested in accordance with UL 2024.
 Only plenum-rated wires and cables shall be installed in plenum-rated raceways.
-Electrical wires and cables, optical fiber cables and raceways addressed in this section shall be listed and labeled and shall be installed in accordance with NFPA 70.

 602.2.1.2 Fire sprinkler piping.
-Plastic fire sprinkler piping exposed within a plenum shall be used only in wet pipe systems and shall have a peak optical density not greater than 0.50, an average optical density not greater than 0.15, and a flame spread of not greater than 5 feet (1524 mm) when tested in accordance with UL 1887.
-Piping shall be listed and labeled.
+Plastic fire sprinkler piping exposed within a plenum shall be used only in wet pipe systems and shall be listed and labeled as having a peak optical density not greater than 0.50, an average optical density not greater than 0.15, and a flame spread distance not greater than 5 feet (1524 mm) when tested in accordance with UL 1887.

 602.2.1.3 Pneumatic tubing.
-Combustible pneumatic tubing exposed within a plenum shall have a peak optical density not greater than 0.50, an average optical density not greater than 0.15, and a flame spread of not greater than 5 feet (1524 mm) when tested in accordance with UL 1820.
-Combustible pneumatic tubing shall be listed and labeled.
+Combustible pneumatic tubing exposed within a plenum shall be listed and labeled as having a peak optical density not greater than 0.50, an average optical density not greater than 0.15, and a flame spread distance not greater than 5 feet (1524 mm) when tested in accordance with UL 1820.